auth0-sandbox/lab-app-integration/README.md

     <div style="text-align: center;"><img src="./.assets/images/application.png" /></div>

-    NOTE: The application has not been integrated yet with the Auth0 tenant; the *Login* link will not work properly, and clicking on it will produce a 404 page not found.
+    NOTE: The application has not been integrated yet with the Auth0 tenant; the *Log in* link will not work properly, and clicking on it will produce a 404 page not found.

 ## Part 2: Registering the Acme application with the Auth0 tenant